-Table 50 presents the key market risks to an effective TOU Rates program, as well as the strategies the Company will use to address each risk.
+Table 50, presents the key market risks to an effective TOU Rates program, as well as the strategies the Company will use to address each risk.

-Market Risks Management Strategies Lack of awareness by customers.
-Robust marketing strategy.
+Market Risks Management Strategies Lack of awareness by Robust marketing strategy. customers.
 Customer communications, outreach and education.
-TOU rate structure too confusing. customers distrust savings claim.
-Customer education materials and case studies. allow to cancel if savings are not realized.
-Educate customers on use of on-line rate calculator to verify savings.
+TOU rate structure too Customer education materials and case studies. confusing. allow to cancel if savings are not realized. customers distrust Educate customers on use of on-line rate calculator to verify savings. savings claim.
 Customers may request to be removed from TOU rate without penalty.